IsaacAnthonyOberheri/Investment/README.md

 It also has an admin panel to make some changes to its registered users.

 <h3>Technologies used</h3>
-PHP, JAVASCRIPT, HTML, CSS, AJAX, SQL
+PHP, JAVASCRIPT, HTML, CSS, AJAX, SQL database